HR As A Force For Digital Change

 Despite today’s tendency to make a hero of the technology itself, all this change is really powered by and serves people.
 Given HR’s role in championing human capital, you might imagine that HR leaders and their teams are playing major roles in digital transformation in business today.
 The truth is more complicated.

-Working with HR Grapevine, organiser of one of the world’s most respected HR forums, we used a blend of quantitative and qualitative research to understand how HR is impacting the world of work during a time of rapid digital change – and the role HR would like to play in the future.
+Working with HR Grapevine, organizer of one of the world’s most respected HR forums, we used a blend of quantitative and qualitative research to understand how HR is impacting the world of work during a time of rapid digital change – and the role HR would like to play in the future.
 We then used our research to identify the barriers HR faces and the most important levers available to becoming a critical player in digital transformation.

 - Many HR teams are trapped in conventional roles and have little or no impact on the digital direction of the businesses they serve.